Roof Hatches & Ceiling Access

 1. Compliance with AS/NZS 1657:2018

-Roof hatches must meet the requirements of AS/NZS 1657:2018, the Australian Standard that defines safe design and construction for fixed platforms, walkways, stairways, and ladders.
+AS/NZS 1657:2018, the Australian Standard that defines safe design and construction for fixed platforms, walkways, stairways, and ladders.

 The standard sets out how roof access hatches should be built and installed to ensure safe entry and exit for maintenance or inspection work.
+Ladder configurations and clearances around the roof hatch opening need to be a high priority to meet the requirements of AS/NZS 1657:2018.

 It specifies the materials, load strength, and essential safety features such as guardrails, secure locks, and slip-resistant surfaces, helping prevent falls and injuries during use.